aws-samples/ai-ml-sagemaker-multi-model-pipeline/README.md

 Prior to running the pipeline, you have to push the Decision Tree custom container to your own Amazon Elastic Container Registry (ECR).
 This container is a modified version of [Scikit BYO](https://github.com/aws/amazon-sagemaker-examples/tree/main/advanced_functionality/scikit_bring_your_own/container).

-You can use the `diabetes-project.ipynb` notebook to experiment from SageMaker Studio before you are ready to checkin your code.
+You can use the `diabetes-project-with-mlops.ipynb` notebook to experiment from SageMaker Studio before you are ready to checkin your code.
+Alternatively, you can run the pipeline outside of SageMaker Projects using `diabetes-project.ipynb`.

 ## DataSet